fenago/react-graphql-course/graphql-labs/graphql-md/Lab6.0.md

 ### Step 4 − Run the Application

 Create a **server.js** file.
-Refer to step 8 in the Environment Setup Lab.
+Refer to step 8 in the `Lab 1.0`.
 Execute the command npm start in the terminal.
 The server will be up and running on 9000 port.
 Here, we use GraphiQL as a client to test the application.